Skip to main content

 echo "πŸ“ Backing up sshd_config..."

-sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak.$(date +%F-%H%M%S)
+sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak."$(date +%F-%H%M%S)"

 sudo sed -i 's/^#\?ChallengeResponseAuthentication.*/ChallengeResponseAuthentication yes/' /etc/ssh/sshd_config